Claes1981/ATHENA/docs/source/index.rst

 Installation
 --------------------
-ATHENA requires requires numpy, matplotlib, scipy, torch, GPy, GPyOpt, sphinx (for the documentation) and nose (for local test).
-The code is compatible with Python 3.6 and above.
+ATHENA requires requires numpy, matplotlib, scipy, torch, bayesian-optimization, sphinx (for the documentation) and pytest (for local test).
+The code is compatible with Python 3.8 and above.
 It can be installed directly from the source code available at the official GitHub `repository <https://github.com/mathLab/ATHENA>`_.

 Installing from source